kyonosh/RasActivation-Simulator/README.md

 # RasActivation-Simulator

-Repository for **"Mathematical modeling predicts quantization of Ras activation in membrane corrals"**
+Repository for **"Mathematical modeling of processive Ras activation by SOS reveals a general mechanism for digital signaling"**
 Katherine A. Yonosh & James R. Faeder
 Department of Computational and Systems Biology, University of Pittsburgh